giantswarm/docs/src/content/ui-api/kubectl-gs/template-cluster.md

   On Azure, it can be any of the 3 zones: `1`, `2`, `3`.

-  Use the flag once with a single value to create a cluster with one master node (on both Azure and AWS).
-For master node high availability, specify three distinct availability zones instead (AWS only).
+  Use the flag once with a single value to create a cluster with one control plane node (on both Azure and AWS).
+For high-availability control planes, specify three distinct availability zones instead (AWS only).
 This can be done by separating AZ names with comma or using the flag three times with a single AZ name.